jasongrimesdotcom/Seattle-DevOps-Meetup/sponsor_info.md

 Interested?
 Complete our [Google form](https://docs.google.com/forms/d/e/1FAIpQLSdDOmOscNj5ZmuSoDFdYBzpqiSK63evoZueK_O1UHJenTL8Cw/formResponse) and we'll be in touch.

 Seattle DevOps Monthly is a meetup group that includes more than 2,300+ local technologists and meets on a monthly basis.
-Our meetings typically draw 40-150 people who are interested in sharing and learning about the people, processes, and tools required to build and operate highly resiliant distributed systems at scale.
+Our online Zoom meetings typically draw 40-150 people who are interested in sharing and learning about the people, processes, and tools required to build and operate highly resiliant distributed systems at scale.

-Sponsoring our meetings is a great way to get involved with the local technology community.
+Sponsoring a Seattle DevOps monthly meeetup is a great way to engage and participate with the local technology community.

 We have a number of different sponsorship levels and unique sponsorship opportunities available.